-Here, Employee's Service Computation Date ("SCD") is 1994.
-She was employed with Agency for a total of fifteen (15) years.
-She received a total of fifteen (15) points for years of experience, and a score of eight (8) for years of service.
-She did not receive any points for Veterans preference or D.C. residency.
+Here, Employee's Service Computation Date ("SCD") is 2002.
+She was employed with Agency for a total of seven (7) years.
+She received a total of seven (7) points for years of experience.
+She did not receive any points for Veterans preference or rating.
+She received six (6) point for D.C. residency.
 An outstanding performance rating in the previous year will get an employee an extra four (4) years of service.
-In the school year 2008/2009, Employee did not receive an "outstanding" or "exceeds expectations" performance rating.
-Employee received a total weighted score of four (4) points in this category.
+Employee contends that her "exceeds expectations" evaluation in the 2008-2009 school year was not considered.
+I disagree.
+In the school year 2008/2009, Employee did not receive an "outstanding" or "exceeds expectations" performance rating, she received a "meets expectations" and as such, is not entitled to the extra four (4) points.30 Employee received a total weighted score of three and a half (3.5) points in this category.
 She does not contest the calculation of the points awarded.
 Therefore, I find that Agency properly calculated this number.